-The syndicate's functional currency is sterling and its exposure to foreign exchange risk arises primarily with respect to transactions in euros, US dollars and Canadian dollars.
-The syndicate seeks to mitigate the risk by regularly seeking to match the estimated foreign currency denominated liabilities with assets denominated in the same currency.
+The syndicate's functional currency is sterling and its exposure to foreign exchange risk arises primarily with respect to transactions in euros, Australian dollars, US dollars and Canadian dollars.
+The syndicate seeks to mitigate the risk by matching to the fullest extent possible the estimated foreign currency denominated liabilities with assets denominated in the same currency.

-The year of account result has closed and is fixed in sterling so there is no foreign currency exchange exposure.
+The 2016 year of account has closed and the result is fixed in sterling.
+Only the years of account that remain open at 31 December 2018 attract a foreign currency exchange exposure.
 The syndicate annual accounts include a table that summarises the exposure of the financial assets and liabilities to foreign currency exchange risk at the reporting date.